Voting Rights Act of Virginia: Background

-The Voting Rights Act is part of a surge of progressive legislation in Virginia (Note: Other measures have included abolishing the death penalty, raising the minimum wage, stricter gun control, establishing an independent redistricting commission to end gerrymandering, and allowing local governments to remove Confederate monuments.) following the recapture of the state legislature and governorship by the Democratic Party after a "generation" of Republican control.
+The Voting Rights Act was part of a surge of progressive legislation in Virginia (Note: Other measures have included abolishing the death penalty, raising the minimum wage, stricter gun control, establishing an independent redistricting commission intended to end gerrymandering, and allowing local governments to remove Confederate monuments.) following the recapture of the state legislature and governorship by the Democratic Party after a "generation" of Republican control.
 (Note: Furthermore, past Democratic control saw power in the hands of Southern Democrats—not modern-day liberal Democrats.)
-It also comes at the same time Republican lawmakers across the country are engaging in a nationwide effort to make voting laws more restrictive following a failed attempt to overturn the victory of Democratic candidate Joe Biden in the 2020 presidential election.
-Indeed, the bill has been positioned as a major counterpoint to that effort, with Virginia Governor Ralph Northam stating, "At a time when voting rights are under attack across our country, Virginia is expanding access to the ballot box, not restricting it".
+It also came at the same time Republican lawmakers across the country were engaging in a nationwide effort to make voting laws more restrictive following a failed attempt to overturn the victory of Democratic candidate Joe Biden in the 2020 presidential election.
+Indeed, the bill had been positioned as a major counterpoint to that effort, with Virginia Governor Ralph Northam stating, "At a time when voting rights are under attack across our country, Virginia is expanding access to the ballot box, not restricting it".

-The bill is also viewed in light of the American south's long history of voter suppression, which was aimed principally at disenfranchising African Americans.
-As characterized by the New York Times:
+The bill was also viewed in light of the American south's long history of voter suppression, which was aimed principally at disenfranchising African Americans.
+As characterized by The New York Times: